Killian2001/VV-ISTIC-TP3/exercises/pmd-test-smells.md

 - Happy path : consists to write the test following an optimistic scenario, which may not happen in real world environment ; in this case, the test case risks to miss evidents bugs of the tested feature.
 - Useless assert : writing asserts which will trivially succeeds, and brings nothing to the test.
 - Hidden dependancy (mentionned on slides, infos from [here](https://github.com/abmessaoud/webali.github.io/blob/master/_posts/2017-12-05-Unit-Testing-Anti-Patterns.md)) : implicit use of a component, initialized unknonwingly to the programmer, which lead to difficultly explainable failures.

+To prevent piggybacking, we can use the rule [`UnitTestContainsTooManyAsserts`](../pmd-documentation/UnitTestContainsTooManyAsserts.md), which allows PMD to warn the developper about multiple assertions in a test case.

+Other anti-patterns, like useless asserts, happy paths and hidden depandancies, relies more on the semantics of the test case, preventing PMD to detect them.
+For the case of an happy path, PMD cannot infer why the writtten program follows a best-case scenario ; hidden dependancies also relies by definition on unclear dependancy relatations, which can't be detected by PMD.